sattarab/ng-nvd3/README.md

 ```
 Angular-directive in html:
-######<nvd3-bar-graph ...></nvd3-bar-graph>
+<nvd3-bar-graph ...></nvd3-bar-graph>

 Attributes:
 chartId(recommended): The unique id of the chart on that page.
 It is required if there are multiple charts on the same html page.
-data(required): The data that is to be displayed on the horizontal chart.
+data(required): The data that is to be displayed on the chart.
-divClass(optional): For custom styling of the div that would contain the chart.
+div-class(optional): For custom styling of the div that would contain the chart.
 This can be used for setting the width and height of the div that contains the horizontal bar chart.
 duration(optional): The transition duration.
 The default value is 250.
 height(required): The height of the output graph.
 horizontal(optional): Default false.If provided and is true the resultant output graph is a horizontal bar graph.